Screenshot, Feb. 2010.

 Besides writing material on cazort.net and various blogs, I am an active author and contributor on a number of interactive websites.
 I also have designed and maintain two interactive websites, including a site for tea ratings & reviews.
 I'm eager to participate in various online communities in order to see how they work so that I can hone my own skills.
 I am interested in the interface and technical components as well as the business model.

-It is the business model of hubpages that I think makes it a scam.
+It is the business model of hubpages that I think tends in a scammy direction.
 This model, and certain key policies and features about how the site works, are downplayed, unmentioned, and hidden from users in the official documentation.
 I think the fundamental basis of the business model is to foster competition between users in order to spark contribution of more material, when only a small portion of users are receiving any worthwhile compensation.

-Hubpages is a scam because it draws people in and motivates them to contribute writing to their website, but it is not up front about its scoring system and its use of the "nofollow" attribute as a punitive measure to coerce users into continually contributing new material by threatening to take away the search engine value of links in the hub.
+Hubpages draws people in and motivates them to contribute writing to their website, but it is not up front about its scoring system and its use of the "nofollow" attribute as a punitive measure to coerce users into continually contributing new material by threatening to take away the search engine value of links in the hub.
 As of Feb.
 2010, their homepage boldly reads: "Publish easily, Attract readers, & Earn rewards".
 The "rewards" are:

 - Earning income through Google Adsense